 Middle Campus Athletics

 Pinewood competes within the West Bay Athletic League (WBAL).
-Schools participating in this league include St. Joseph's-Atherton, Harker School, Castilleja, Menlo School, Woodside Priory, Keys School, King's Academy, Crystal Springs Upland, St. Matthews, Woodland School, Eastside Prep, and Girls Middle School.
-Games are played both at home and away; home games are hosted at the Pinewood Upper Campus and/or at the new Pinewood Activities Center on Fabian Way, Palo Alto.
+Schools participating in this league include Sacred Heart, Harker School, Castilleja, Menlo School, Woodside Priory, Keys School, King’s Academy, Crystal Springs Upland, St. Matthews, Woodland School, Eastside Prep, Redeemer Lutheran, Highlands Christian, and Girls Middle School.
+Games are played both at home and away; home games are hosted at the Pinewood Upper Campus and/or at the Pinewood Activities Center on Fabian Way, Palo Alto.
 The league is developmental in nature for grade 4 and becomes increasingly more competitive in grades 5 through 6.

 Students are organized in the following teams: JVA, JVB, and JVC.
 JVA players are primarily sixth grade students and some of the most experienced fifth graders.
 JVB consists predominantly of fifth graders, and fourth grade students play on the JVC teams.
 The grade-level mix of the teams may vary, and in some cases the school may not field a team in one of the categories due to participation levels.

 Parent volunteers fill most of the coaching positions.
 Coaching experience in a specific sport and a philosophy that recognizes the importance of balance for young student athletes are requirements for these positions.
 Learn more about the Positive Coaching Alliance, here.